 You should be able to:

-- Plan and conduct a simple research in social cognition.
+- Plan and conduct different steps within the research process in social cognition.

 - Present research results.